 During your studies you have ample opportunities to academically explore outside the grounds of the UT campus.
 The UT offers a wide range of exchange opportunities, including courses, internships and research projects abroad.
 In addition, we provide you with support prior to and during your exchange experience.
 From creating exchange opportunities for you, and supporting you with your application, to applying for financial assistance, we're here to help you with all the steps in your study abroad trajectory.

 Calamity Service - Abroad

 We are committed to supporting well-being of UT students and staff, also when they are posted abroad.
 The Calamity Service-Abroad is the first port of call in case of a calamity outside of the Netherlands involving UT student(s) posted on a assignment, study abroad experience, or project.
 The service actively monitors world wide events, performs well-being checks and follows the Dutch Ministry of Foreign Affairs' advisory notices, WHO, RIVM, ECDC, CDC news alerts and several private alert portals.
-We provide students with pre-departure information as well as, one-on-one sessions with health and safety advice.
-Advice is provided to students before and during their study abroad experience and upon their return the Netherlands.
-We act as a liaison between faculties and students, and as a partner of the central crisis team.
-We support our students with the Calamity Service - Abroad phone number (24/7) and e-mail service manned by a team of four volunteers.
+The service provides students with pre-departure information as well as, one-on-one sessions with health and safety advice prior, during and after their study abroad experience.
+The service liaises between faculties and students, and is a partner of the central crisis team.
+The Calamity Service - Abroad has a phone number (24/7) and e-mail service manned by a team of four volunteers.